Switzerland, the land that time begot

 “(Watch firms) are having to increase prices on the market, but this could be detrimental to competitiveness.
 Or they have to reduce margins, which is not positive for development.
 Today’s margins are tomorrow’s investments,” he said.

-But Pieters is confident Switzerland’s customer service and know-how will keep the industry in pole position: “Everyone has a driving license, but there are only 24 driving Formula One.”
+But Pieters is confident Switzerland’s customer service and know-how will keep the industry in pole position: “Everyone has a driving licence, but there are only 24 driving Formula One.”

 Editing by Will Waterman